westonrobot/scout_ros/README.md

 # ROS Packages for Scout Mobile Robot

+Important Note: Currently we're transitioning the communication protocol from version 1 to version 2.
+Please check with Weston Robot or AgileX Robotics to confirm which version your robot is using.

+V1 Protocol: master branch of scout_ros and ugv_sdk
+V2 Protocol: v2.x branch of scout_ros and ugv_sdk

 ## Packages

 This repository contains minimal packages to control the scout robot using ROS.